PiSupply/PiJuice/Software/README.md

 When the Raspberry Pi shutsdown and then reboots you must copy the RTC time back to the system clock at boot and you can do this in `/etc/rc.local` with `sudo hwclock -s`.

-**Note:** This assumes that your PiJuice has sufficient power from the battery to keep the simulated RTC running in the PiJuce microcontroller while the Pi is shut down.
+**Note:** This assumes that your PiJuice has sufficient power from the battery to keep the simulated RTC running in the PiJuice microcontroller while the Pi is shut down.

 ## JSON configuration file